 - How long does a hangover last?

-- Other Hangover Remedies
+- Hangover supplements

 If you've ever had alcohol, chances are you've also experienced a hangover.
 It's uncomfortable, annoying and sometimes even painful.